 We awake at camp to a light frosting, ready to hike deeply into the Bob on Day 2.
 The weather is amazingly clear, cool and arid, a nice break from our usual sweltering, humid Florida heat.
 We walk westward along the West Fork Sun River all day.
 Leaving camp around 10 a.m. and hiking with frequent rests until 5 p.m. hits the sweet spot for our traveling needs.
 Vika has become our friendly and watchful companion.
 She eagerly assumes her natural bred role as watchdog and shepherd–corralling the Remote Spotters as we head toward those high mountains.
 We must eventually ascend up over the Continental Divide at White River Pass (elev.
 7600 feet)-a climb of about 2200 feet in gained elevation.
 We plan to reach the base of the mountain spine today and do the ascent tomorrow.

-Open grassy meadows abound in the mixed coniferous forest.
-These dreamy open spaces are probably created by fire regime, microclimate, and soil type over time.
+Open grassy meadows scatter throughout the coniferous forest.
+These dreamy open spaces are naturally created over time by fire regime, microclimate, and soil type.

 At Camp 2, Hank successfully patches a huge hole in his air mattress created by Miss Vika’s claws…Good thing we brought a patch kit along.
 When you have gear that could be vulnerable to failure, it’s a good idea to bring along repair essentials on long wilderness forays.
 I can’t imagine how miserable Hank would have been without a barrier between himself and the cold, hard ground for the next 8 nights.

-Meanwhile, on the second night, Skyla learns essentials of campfire building.
+Meanwhile, on the second night, Skyla learns essentials of campfire building from Mama.
 It’s all about the right combination of dry sticks for fuel and correct placement of fuel to allow the fire to breathe…She is fascinated by the flickering orange flame and the heat it produces.
 Of course, we teach her of the dangers inherent to falling into the fire or touching red hot coals.
 She is very receptive to learning and appropriately cautious of getting too close.
 It is almost as if she has a genetically ingrained behavior around fire.
 It shouldn’t come as a surprise.
 Cultivation of fire is one of those uniquely human activities.
 The importance to our species of the discovery of fire cannot be overstated.
 It simply feels right to have a camp fire.
 A fire in the wilderness provides a focal center for groups of interacting humans.
 It creates a sense of security, especially after dark.
 Not too long ago, geologically speaking, there were larger than life megafaunal predators lurking across the northern continents (saber tooth cats, dire wolf packs, cave bears, lions, etc.).
 Critters probably were afraid to come close to human encampments that had large fires.
-But the most important aspect that fire provides is warmth when it is cold…This discovery probably allowed early humans to move into cold climates and stay warm while doing so.
+But the most important aspect that fire provides is warmth when it is cold…This discovery facilitated early human movements into cold climates and allowed them to stay warm while doing so.
 The warmth seems to be what Skyla likes the most.
 It’s definitely what her warm-blooded, Florida-born daddy likes the most…

 We gain elevation quickly and steeply on Day 3.
 Excitement builds as we get closer to the summit.
 Late summer is simply marvelous in this Montana mountain wilderness.